 It’s a bit like a jungle, and you are going to have to find a way to beat the competition against accounts that are much bigger and more popular than yours.

+You need an Instagram content strategy.
 You need to become a growth hacker.

 “The term growth hacking may cause confusion.
 Many people identify it with computer hacking and believe it’s immoral and unlawful”Says Tal Klinger, CEO of The Social Proxy.

 Then he explains the difference “computer hackers are renowned for exploiting security flaws, growth hackers exploit open gateways for business results.
 Both of their objectives are to discover breaches.
 But Growth hackers do it in a way that enables companies to succeed intelligently and rapidly.
-All within the bounds of the law and ethical principles”
+All within the bounds of the law and ethical principles”.